StephtheITSloth/Flashcards-How-To-Tricks/README.md

 # Flashcards-How-To-Tricks
-A flashcard game to help software engineers revisit 'How To' Tricks and interview related questions.
+A flashcard game to help Software Engineers revisit 'How To' tricks and interview related questions.